William Blake: Later life

 Blake's marriage to Catherine was close and devoted until his death.
 Blake taught Catherine to write, and she helped him colour his printed poems.
 Gilchrist refers to "stormy times" in the early years of the marriage.
 Some biographers have suggested that Blake tried to bring a concubine into the marriage bed in accordance with the beliefs of the more radical branches of the Swedenborgian Society, but other scholars have dismissed these theories as conjecture.

 In his Dictionary, Samuel Foster Damon suggests that Catherine may have had a stillborn daughter for which The Book of Thel is an elegy.
-That is how he rationalizes the Book's unusual ending, but notes that he is speculating.
+That is how he rationalises the Book's unusual ending, but notes that he is speculating.